 États-Unis French-American Bistro

 French comfort food made with locally sourced organic ingredients is a winning combination for États-Unis, helmed by award-winning chef Soerke Peters.
-The cozy, casual restaurant in downtown Carmel-by-the-Sea features favorites like quiche Lorraine, sweet or savory crêpes, escargot, bouillabaisse and beef cheek bourguignon, as well as housemade pâtés, charcuterie and hearty hors d’oeuvres, perfect for enjoying with a glass of wine.
-Open daily 7am–3pm, –Su 5–9pm.
+The cozy, casual restaurant in downtown Carmel-by-the-Sea features breakfast and lunch favorites like crêpes, escargots, bouillabaisse and ratatouille, as well as housemade pâtés, charcuterie and hearty hors d’oeuvres, perfect for enjoying with a glass of wine.
+Green Restaurant certified.
+Open daily 8am–-3pm.

 Folktale Winery & Vineyards

 8940 Carmel Valley Road

 Folktale Winery is renowned for its wines, but great food is also on the menu there.
 The winery offers small bites that are perfectly paired to its vintages, from the artisan cheese and charcuterie boards to Folktale’s deviled eggs with Baker’s bacon or Imperial caviar, and Niman Ranch meatballs.
 Salads and vegetarian options are also available, as is a selection of savory flatbreads they’re just the thing to enjoy while taking in the idyllic beauty of the setting and enjoying a wine flight of Folktale’s finest.
 Tours and special wine and food pairings are also available by reservation.
 Winery open Th noon–8pm, F–Sa 11am–9pm, 11am–8pm, kitchen open noon–8pm.

 3626 The Barnyard